bazelbuild/bazel-website/designs/index.md

 # Design Documents

-The list of design documents is published on the [Bazel Proposals Repository].
+The list of design documents is published on the [Bazel Proposals Repository](https://github.com/bazelbuild/proposals).

 ## Design Process